 It is standard practice in palaeobiology to estimate time series of taxonomic rates from only those species or genera that are observed to cross a temporal boundary between stages or other temporal bins.
 Estimating boundary crosser rates (Foote 2000; Alroy 2008; Alroy et al. 2008) involves tabulating the numbers of four fundamental types of taxa: (1) the number of taxa that both enter in and cross out of an interval, N{bt} ; (2) those that enter in and go extinct in the interval, N{bL} ; (3) those that originate in the interval and cross out of it, N{Ft} ; and (4) the taxa that are restricted to the interval, N{FL} .
 Of these four types of taxa, only three are used to estimate rates.
-Maximum likelihood origination $rate (\hat{\phi})$ are a function of the number of taxa that cross through an interval I number mating there: $\hat{p} = -\ln(N{bt}/N_t)$, whereas extinction rates (p) are a function the number of taxa crossing though an interval and entering into it: $\hat{p} = -\ln(N{bt}/N_b)$ (Foote 2003; Kiessling and Aberhan 2007).
-These rates are derived from an exponential model, where the probability of a lineage leaving an interval that was already extant at the start is: $N{bt} = N_b e^{-qi} = N_t e^{-pi}$ (Foote 2003).
+Maximum likelihood origination rates (\hat{p}) are a function of the number of taxa that cross through an interval and the number originating there: $\hat{p} = -\ln(N{bt}/N_t)$, whereas extinction rates (\hat{q}) are a function of the number of taxa crossing though an interval and entering into it: $\hat{q} = -\ln(N{bt}/N_b)$ (Foote 2003; Kiessling and Aberhan 2007).
+These rates are derived from an exponential model, where the probability of a lineage leaving an interval that was already extant at the start is: $N{bt} = N_b e^{-qt} = N_t e^{-pt}$ (Foote 2003).

 Although these 'boundary crosser' rates are thought to be equivalent to those that are calculated from molecular data (Nee et al. 1992b; Alroy 2009), there is a tendency for boundary crosser rates to be much larger than rates estimated only from molecular data alone.
 This is due to the fact that counts of one (N{bL}) of the three fundamental types of taxa used to measure rates cannot be made in molecular phylogenies.
 This makes direct estimation of extinction rates impossible and also biases estimates of speciation rates.
-If taxa that contribute to N{bL} in one interval are long lived, they will not be able to contribute to N{bt} in prior intervals in which they range though either.
+If taxa that contribute to N{bL} in one interval are long lived, they will not be able to contribute to N{bT} in prior intervals in which they range though either.

 Simpson et al. (2011) proposed a new method for estimating diversification rates from molecular phylogenies and results in a time series of rates.
-Given a phylogeny with n branching events, diversification rates with n branching events, diversification rates with n branching events and the sum of time can be estimated from the number of branching events and the sum of branch length n the interval - including branches that range through without speciating.
+Given a phylogeny, diversification rates within an interval of time can be estimated from the number of branching events (k_i) and the sum of branch lengths in the interval - including branches that range through without speciating.
+The number of lineages ranging through, but not branching, is equal to the total number of lineages in the interval, n, minus the number of branching events, k_n or $n - k_n$.
 Note that branching event i occurs at time t_i .
-The time span represented by each stage is denoted Δ{ts} and the youngest age of the stage is denoted t_s .
+The time span represented by each stage is denoted Δt_i and the youngest age of the stage is denoted t_i .
 The maximum likelihood estimator of diversification rate is equal to